Stopping Forged Email 2: DKIM to the Rescue

-However, if the provider’s servers are not restrictive in one of these (or a similar way), then Fred’s forged email messages will be DKIM-signed with the goodguy.com signature and will look DKIM-valid.
+However, if the provider’s servers are not restrictive in one of these (or a similar way), then Fred’s forged email messages will be DKIM-signed with the goodguy.com signature and look DKIM-valid.

 Legitimate Message Modification

-DKIM does not really protect against Spam
+DKIM does not protect against Spam

-In truth this does not make them look less spammy; it just says that the messages are not forged.
+In truth, this does not make them look less spammy; it just says that the messages are not forged.

-Of course, if the spammer is trying to get by your filters by forging the sender address so that the sender is “you” or someone you know, then DKIM can absolutely help.
+Of course, if the spammer is trying to get by your filters by forging the sender address so that the sender is “you” or someone you know, then DKIM can help.

-For further DKIM issues and misconceptions, see: 7 common misconceptions about DKIM in the fight against Spam.
+For further DKIM issues and misconceptions, see 7 common misconceptions about DKIM in the fight against Spam.

-How Attackers Subvert DKIM
+How Attackers Subvert Domain Keys Identified Mail

 The protections afforded by DKIM are more significant than those provided by SPF.
-From an attacker’s perspective, it all comes down to what sender email address (and domain) they are forging.
+From an attacker’s perspective, it all comes down to what sender’s email address (and domain) they are forging.
 Can they pick an address to construct an email that you will trust that will make it past DKIM?

 - If the sender address does not support DKIM, the attacker is “all set.”